samson-ailabs/SoviaMate/docs/audio_codec_design.md

 ### Appendix B: LLM Output Strategy Deep Dive

-While the architecture supports both continuous and discrete LLM outputs (via fallback mechanism in Section 6.2, subsection 7), there are strong reasons to prefer continuous features:
+While the architecture supports both continuous and discrete LLM outputs (via fallback mechanism in [Section 5.4](#54-output-path-flexible-generation)), there are strong reasons to prefer continuous features:

 #### The Codebook Size Dilemma